Tom910/personal-blog/src/content/blog/2023-10-12-memory-cache.md

 This design prevents Popularity Attacks and protects the main queue from elements accessed only once.

 ### My Implementation
 ![s3-fifo implementation](/assets/article-memory-cache-1/s3-fifo-my-implementation.webp)

-My implementation relies on two data structures: a Map and 3 DoubleLinkedLists.
+[My implementation](https://github.com/Tom910/effective-cache) relies on two data structures: a Map and 3 DoubleLinkedLists.
 The Map contains:
-- key = cache key,,
+- key = cache key,
 - value = link to the DoubleLinkedList node (object).

 This setup ensures that all operations, whether adding, removing, or changing, have a time complexity of O(1).
 I use the DoubleLinkedList to determine the age of an element.
 Additionally, the DoubleLinkedList allows for the removal of nodes from the middle of the list in O(1) time.